Thiago-Cardoso/quickorder/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+QuickOf
-QuickOf - Manage your restaurant and your orders, Register your orders and visualize your orders in the kitchen
+Manage your restaurant and your orders,
+Register your orders and visualize your orders in the kitchen.

-Features
+### Features

 Administration
 Manage your restaurant and your orders quickly and simply.

-Digital Commands - Order posting place your orders through the digital command
+Digital Commands - Order posting place your orders through the digital command.

 Kitchen
-view your orders according to their certain status, cancel or complete
+view your orders according to their certain status, cancel or complete.

 ## Index